sevtrof/rick_and_morty_be/README.md

 To lauch the app:
 1. Clone/download project
 2. Switch the branch to develop
-3. Follow instructions to get dependincies and generate source code from Readme file https://github.com/sevtrof/rick_and_morty
+3. Follow instructions to get dependencies and generate source code from Readme file https://github.com/sevtrof/rick_and_morty